zulip/zulip/README.md

 ## Running Zulip in production

-Zulip in production only supports Ubuntu 14.04 right now, but work is ongoing on adding support for additional platforms.
+Zulip in production only supports Ubuntu 14.04 and Ubuntu 16.04 right now, but work is ongoing on adding support for additional platforms.
 The installation process is documented at https://zulip.org/server.html and in more detail in [the